 Achillea Paprika for Sale Online

-Achillea Paprika produces bright Red flowers that brighten up any sun-loving garden all summer long!
-Intense red flowers surround bright yellow centers.
+Achillea Paprika produces bright red flowers that brighten up any sun-loving garden all summer long!
+Intense red surrounds bright yellow centers of hundreds of small flowers that create a landing pad for butterflies and honey bees.
 It is one of the most floriferous of the Achillea cultivars, presenting a solid block of red in early summer.

 About Your Achillea Paprika